 The mapping statements load in the file MappingTable.txt as a mapping table with the label CountryMap.

 The generic database is a table in which the field names are stored as field values in one column, as the field values are stored in a second.
 These databases are used for the attributes of different objects.
-For example, a generic database contains two objects, a box and a ball.
-It has some attributes such as weight and color, are common for both the objects, other attributes like height, length, width is not so.
+For example, a generic database contains two objects, a box, and a ball.
+It has some attributes such as weight and color, which are common for both the objects, other attributes like height, length, width is not so.
 It doesn’t matter whether a Load or Select statement is used to load the generic database.

 Since many of the attributes are not relevant for a specific object so it is required to store the data giving each attribute a column of its own.
 On the other hand, it looks clumsy displaying it in a way that mixed lengths, weights, and colors.

 Generic SELECT* from GenericTable;

 Hierarchies are often used to represent things organization dimensions in data.
 These kinds of hierarchies are generally stored in the adjacent node table, in a table where each record correlates to a node and has a field that contains a reference to the parent node.

 Hierarchy (NodeID, ParentNodeID, Title, 'Manager') LOAD NodeID, ParentNodeID,Title FROM 'hierarchy.txt' (txt, codepage is 5212, embedded labels, delimiter is ',', msq);